Dealer

 Another approach is to liven up black kitchens with wood.
 This material contrast can also be found in the "black kitchen" from Grüner: in the form of the reclaimed wood table top for the dining area.
 This adds a subtle industrial accent to the black kitchen.

 Depending on taste, wood can be used more extensively, for example to design the niche between the wall units and worktop.
 Between the dark surfaces, the natural material unfolds its friendly radiance perfectly.
 In this way, it can prevent a black kitchen from looking too gloomy in a small room.
-A similar effect can also be used when decorating a black kitchen: with plants and objects made from natural materials.
+Incidentally, a similar effect can be utilised when decorating a black kitchen: with plants and objects made from natural materials.

 Which wall colour is used in a black kitchen also has an influence on the appearance.
-It is often said that pure white is too hard - but this is not always true.
+It is often said that pure white is too harsh - but this is not always true.
 This maximum contrast can skilfully emphasise an extremely minimalist look.
-If this contrast seems too great, for example, old white and beige tones are suitable wall colours for a black kitchen.
+If this contrast seems too great, old white and beige tones are suitable wall colours for a black kitchen, for example.
 The light, warm nuances harmonise excellently with black and take away its austerity.

 No compromises: Kitchens completely in black

-For purists, even an all-black kitchen is an option.
+For purists, even a completely black kitchen is an option.
 Marco Singer from the Singer joinery has already realised such an example.
 Here, black kitchen appliances and a BORA hob with downdraft extractor system complement the minimalist look with black kitchen furniture.

-During the design process, the question of how a black kitchen can be easily cleaned was also raised.
-This was one of the reasons why Singer opted for the innovativelaminate material Fenix NTM for the surfaces.
+When designing the kitchen, there was also the question of how easy it would be to clean a black kitchen.
+This was one of the reasons why Singer opted for the innovative laminate material Fenix NTM for the surfaces.
 It is resistant to scratches and fingerprints.
-What's more, according to Singer, there is currently "nothing more matte in black".
+What's more, according to Singer, there is currently "nothing more matt in black".

 Surfaces: black kitchens with wooden worktops & co.

-In general, robustness plays a greater role with dark surfaces than with light-coloured ones because scratches are more visible.
+In general, robustness plays a greater role with dark surfaces than with light-coloured ones, as scratches are more visible.
 This is important when deciding which worktop to choose for a black kitchen.
-In addition to the Fenix NTM mentioned above, black granite is an option for a monochrome design due to its hardness.
-Another popular option is to fit a black kitchen with a wooden worktop .
-Dark surfaces that are not subject to much wear, such as kitchen fronts, can also be given a high-gloss finish.
+In addition to the aforementioned Fenix NTM, black granite is an option for a monochrome design due to its hardness.
+Another popular option is to equip a black kitchen with a wooden worktop.
+Less used dark surfaces such as kitchen fronts can also be given a high-gloss finish.

 Black kitchens open up a wide range of possibilities.
-But as different as they are, they all have one thing in common: They stand out from the mainstream of white and light-coloured specimens in an exciting way.
-With careful planning, you can create unique pieces with a spectacular appearance.
+But as different as they are, they all have one thing in common: they stand out from the mainstream of white and light-coloured units in an exciting way.
+With careful planning, you can create unique pieces with a spectacular look.

 NewsletterDon’t miss out on any news